nus-cs2103-AY2021S1/ip/docs/README.md

 ### `durationtask NUMBER` - add a duration task

-this comamnd is for adding a duration task.
+this comamnd is for adding a duration task, and the number must be a two digit number (i.e. 00 ~ 99).
 A success message with the number of remaining tasks will be sent after execution.

 **xample of usage:**